Morning, Thursday, 19th March 2020

 Engagement with policy officials at this conference

 This Westminster Food and Nutrition Forum conference has attracted particularly strong interest from policymakers.
-It will be an opportunity for stakeholders to engage with officials who have reserved places representing: Animal and Plant Health Agency; BEIS; Defra; Food and Standards Agency; NAO; Northern Ireland Environment Agency; The Scottish Government and the Welsh Government.
+It will be an opportunity for stakeholders to engage with officials who have reserved places representing: Defra; BEIS; the Environment Agency; the Food Standards Agency; the Animal and Plant Health Agency; the NAO; DAERA; Northern Ireland Environment Agency; The Scottish Government and the Welsh Government.